ncredinburgh/functional-styles/README.md

 // }
 ```

 Think of `vars` as being like the [Bootstrap's Less variables](http://getbootstrap.com/customize/#less-variables).
-They can be used for things like:
+They can be used for:

 * key colors
 * white space
 * fonts
 * margins and padding

-NOTE: props which have style functions as values should use ES2015 default values to make sure they render without errors when `vars` are not supplied.
+__NOTE:__ Props which have style functions as values should use ES2015 default values to make sure they render without errors when `vars` are not supplied.

 ```javascript
 {